torisutansan02/torisutansan/blog/secondpost.md

 ---
 title: 'Second Blog Post'
-date: '2023-12-22'
+date: 'December 12, 2023'
 ---

 I am making a second blog post.
 Currently, I am in Northern California.
 Spending the Christmas season with my brother.

-A couple of things I am going to do here.
+A couple of things I am going to do here:

 - Organizing Sakurabu activities.
-- Christmas lights.
+- Seeing Christmas lights.

 I miss Riverside and college.
 Northern California is very boring.
+However, I think this gives me a great opportunity to relax and enjoy my break.